oleh312/Funiro/README.md

 ## How to use

+1 Clone this repository

-1 Open terminal in a folder
+2 Open terminal in a folder

-2 Write in the terminal:
+3 Write in the terminal:

 - Install Node Modules: **npm i**

 - Run for development: **npm run dev**

 - Run for production: **npm run build**

-- Archive for production: **npm run zip**

 ## Roadmap